FunnelKit

 After customizing, make sure to click on save.

-Step 6: Design the email without a discount coupon code
+Step 6: Design another email without a discount coupon

 To design the thank-you email without a coupon code, click the Send Email action, which will be activated if the condition is not met.